laravel/docs/passport.md

 <a name="customizing-the-authorization-view"></a>
 ### Customizing the Authorization View

-When a client visits your applications `/oauth/authorize` route, an authorization view will be presented requiring the user to approve the authorization request.
+When a client visits your application's `/oauth/authorize` route, an authorization view will be presented requiring the user to approve the authorization request.
 By default, the package presents a generic blade view containing a form to approve the request.

 All the authorization view's rendering logic may be customized using the appropriate methods available via the `Laravel\Passport\Passport` class.
 Typically, you should call this method from the `boot` method of your application's `App\Providers\AppServiceProvider` class.
 Passport will take care of defining the `/oauth/authorize` route that returns the view: